Generic selectors

 What’s the Difference Between a Site Manager and a Project Manager in Construction?

-In simple terms, a construction site manager is responsible for overseeing day-to-day operations on the construction site.
-They oversee the day-to-day work on a building site, managing tradespeople, handling deliveries, and ensuring everything is safe and on schedule.
+In simple terms, a construction site manager is the person who manages the day-to-day operations in the construction site.
+They control the work at a building site on a daily basis, and they supervise the tradesmen, deliveries and make sure that everything is safe and on time.

 A project manager in construction considers the broader perspective.
-Their job involves planning, managing costs, working with clients and suppliers, and ensuring the project stays on track from start to finish.
-They’re less hands-on on-site but more involved in paperwork, meetings, and coordination across different teams.
+They are responsible for planning the project, managing costs, coordinating with clients and suppliers, and ensuring the project stays on track from start to finish.
+They are less involved in practical on-site work and focus more on planning, documentation, meetings, and communication across different teams.

 What Does a Construction Site Manager Do?

 Site managers play a crucial role in ensuring things run smoothly.
-Some of their key responsibilities include supervising workers and subcontractors, coordinating materials and deliveries, ensuring adherence to health and safety rules, reporting to higher management, and promptly addressing on-site issues.
+Their main roles are to oversee workers and subcontractors, organise materials and deliveries, ensure compliance with health and safety regulations, report to senior management, and address issues on site as quickly as possible.

-To become a site manager, you need practical experience and strong leadership skills.
+Practical experience and strong leadership skills are required to become a site manager.
 For those looking to grow into this role, understanding qualifications such as the CSCS Black Card and safety training, like SMSTS, is also essential.

 What Does a Construction Project Manager Do?

-This job demands strong organisational skills and the ability to keep different teams aligned.
-As projects become more complex, experienced professionals often assume this position after having served as site managers.
+This role requires strong organisational skills and the ability to coordinate multiple teams.
+As projects become more complex, experienced professionals often assume this role after serving as site managers.

 Which Role Is a Better Fit for You?